The Red Cross Society of Nigeria, Gombe State chapter, has urged the public to donate blood to save lives during emergency.

 He said that it was good to donate blood than to donate N100, 000 in time of emergency.

-According to the Federal Ministry of Health, statistics show that voluntary/non-remunerated blood donation accounts for only 10 % of the total blood collection.
+According to the Federal Ministry of Health, statistics show that voluntary/non-remunerated blood donation accounts for only 10 per cent of the total blood collection.

 The ministry, in 2015, said that the estimated blood needs in Nigeria stood at between 1.4 and 1.7 million units per annum.